ZirwesSecurity/LinuxSecurity/SecuringSSH.md

                                     # This is a space-separated list, i.e. AllowUsers user1 user2@ip user3
 AllowGroups mysshgroup # to login to a user, the user must be part of this group (space-separated list)
 # Order of checking is DenyUsers, AllowUsers, DenyGroups, finally AllowGroups
-# There is also the option 'ListenAddress' to restrict listening to specific IPs and ports.
+# There is also the option 'ListenAddress' to restrict listening on specific IPs and ports.
-# This makes sense if the server can be reached through multiple IPs/has multiple network devices/subnets.
+# This makes sense if the server can be reached through multiple IPs/has multiple network devices/subnets to restrict
+# access to e.g. the internal network.
+Multiple IPs can be specified on multiple lines.
+If a port is specified,
+# e.g. ListenAddress 1.1.1.1:1234, that port overwrites the 'Port' option below.
+Hostnames can be specified, but not
+# IP ranges.
+# Similarly, 'AddressFamily' can restrict connections to ipv4 ('inet'), ipv6 (inet6) or both (any, default)

 # Disable all authentication methods except public key authentication.
 When using a "Match" block (see below),
 # then "PubkeyAuthentication" could be set to "no" and "AuthenticationMethods" to "none".
 In this way, logging in